 Metro receives quasi-formula funding from the State through the Regional Improvement Program (RIP) and Local Partnership Program (LPP).
 This is considered regional funding as it can be applied countywide to both transit and highway spending.
-There is currently no capacity in the RIP or LPP through FY 2025.
-The RIP has been allocated to projects submitted in Metro's 2020 RTIP and the next cycle of the LPP is planned to be used on the \$801 million Division 20 Project.
+The most recent RIP funding was allocated to projects submitted in Metro's 2020 RTIP and the next cycle of the LPP is planned to be used on the \$801 million Division 20 project.
+However, the 2020 federal Coronavirus Response and Relief Supplemental Appropriations Act (CRRSAA) allocated funding to the State, and the State decided to allocate a portion of the funding through the RIP.
+Metro expects a \$38 million increase in its RIP share.
+Per concurrent Board action in April 2021 (Board item # 2021-0114), Metro staff propose that this funding is allocated to the East San Fernando Valley project.